How to Access and Use the Energy Management Dashboard

 -

-Energy Consumption, cost, and emissions: Displays top energy usage trends with options to view trends by device categories, networks, devices, sensors, access points, cameras, switches, security appliances, or cellular gateways.
+Energy Consumption, cost, and emissions: Displays top energy usage trends with options to view trends.

-Depending on your selection in the Top energy usage dropdown, you can view metrics for the top five items (e.g., top five networks or switches), and select "View All" to access a paginated list of all available items in the chosen category.
+Depending on your selection in the Top energy usage dropdown, you can view metrics for the top five items (for example, the top five networks or switches).
+Select "View All" to access a paginated list of all available items in the chosen category.

 The image below shows a paginated list of items.
-The paginated page includes a search bar that enables you to quickly filter and find specific devices, networks, or other items.
+The paginated page includes a search bar that lets you quickly filter and find specific devices, networks, or other items.

-- Total energy usage and cost trends: The Total Energy Usage & Cost Trends section provides a clear overview of your organization's energy consumption and related expenses for the month selected using the Month selector.
-Energy usage is displayed in kilowatt-hours (kWh), enabling you to monitor and compare energy consumption across selected networks or devices.
+- Total energy usage and cost trends: The Total Energy Usage & Cost Trends section provides an overview of your organization's energy consumption and related expenses for the month you select using the Month selector.
+This section displays energy usage in kWh, letting you monitor and compare energy consumption across selected networks or devices.
 The Cost tab displays the corresponding energy expenses, helping you analyze spending patterns and identify opportunities for cost optimization.

 -

 Total emissions trends: The Total Emissions Trends section displays the trend of greenhouse gas (GHG) emissions over time, measured in kilograms of carbon dioxide (kg CO₂).
-This metric reflects the total amount of CO₂ equivalent emissions generated by energy consumption across your selected network.
-Tracking GHG emissions helps monitor environmental impact and supports sustainability initiatives by providing insights into how energy usage contributes to overall carbon footprint.
+This metric reflects the total CO2e emissions generated by energy consumption for your selected network or networks.
+Tracking GHG emissions helps you monitor environmental impact and supports sustainability initiatives by showing how energy usage contributes to your overall carbon footprint.

 Device Power Reporting

-Device power reporting indicates how power consumption data is collected and displayed for various devices.
-Depending on the device model and manufacturing batch, power data may be derived from onboard hardware sensors or calculated using estimation methods when direct measurement is not available.
+Device Power Reporting shows how power consumption data is collected and displayed for various devices.
+Depending on the device model and manufacturing batch, the dashboard derives power data from onboard hardware sensors or calculates it using estimation methods when direct measurement is unavailable.

 Actual sensor-based power reporting is available only on device models and manufacturing batches that include power monitoring components.
 These sensors provide accurate representation of device power consumption.

 In certain situations, even devices designed with power sensors may not report actual values.
-In such cases, the system may fall back to estimated values.
+When this occurs, the system may fall back to estimated values.

-Estimated power values are used when actual sensor data is unavailable or not supported.
-Estimation methods ensure that power consumption information can still be presented, helping maintain visibility into device power usage across the network.
-Power estimations are calculated using one of the following methods:
+The dashboard uses estimated power values when actual sensor data is unavailable or unsupported.
+Estimation methods let the dashboard present power consumption information, helping maintain visibility into device power usage across the network.
+The dashboard calculates power estimations using one of the following methods:

 -

-System Energy Estimation: For devices powered using Power over Ethernet (PoE), system power is estimated based on the PoE output power reported by the upstream device.
-If upstream PoE data is not available, a static, model-specific value is used.
-This static value is determined based on the typical operating characteristics of each device model.
+System Energy Estimation: For devices powered using Power over Ethernet (PoE), the dashboard estimates system power based on the PoE output power reported by the upstream device.
+If upstream PoE data is unavailable, the dashboard uses a static, model-specific value.
+This value is determined based on the typical operating characteristics of each device model.

 -

-PoE Out Energy Estimation (Switches Only): For supported switch models, total PoE output power is estimated using the PoE output data that the switch itself reports.
+PoE Out Energy Estimation (Switches Only): For supported switch models, the dashboard estimates total PoE output power using the PoE output data that the switch reports.

 Devices listed in the table provide actual sensor data.
-For devices not listed, or those without available sensor data, estimated values are provided.
+For devices not listed, or those without available sensor data, the dashboard provides estimated values.

 | Device Category | Devices Providing Actual Data |